There are actually two important questions here.

 You can save some time and read my recommendations for the best chinchilla toys here.

 You can also view my post about the best chinchilla accessories here.

 Some examples of chew items that are often mistaken as safe could include cardboard that still contains dyes or dangerous toxins.

-You can see my post about if cardboard is safe for chinchilla’s here.
+You can see my post about whether cardboard is safe for chinchillas here.

 Be careful not to allow your chinchilla these items to chew on.

-This means they are not exposed to dangerous items they may attempt to chew such as electrical cords.
+This means that you need to be careful not to expose them to dangerous items they may attempt to chew such as electrical cords.